- Where should the website focus efforts to increase the conversion rate?

 A scroll heatmap provides statistics on page scrolling, which allows to find out what spot on the screen potential customers reach and where they interrupt the visual contact.
 The optimal length of the scroll is a stumbling block for the majority of usability developers.
 Do you want to know if your website users scroll the page to the very bottom and how often it happens?
 Do you want to see where they usually stop and why?
 Then, the scroll heatmap is just what you need!

-When your designers and copywriters work to create and fill the website, for sure, they do their best to achieve the specific goal: make cooperation with the customer as effective as possible.
+When your designers and copywriters work to create and fill the website, for sure, they do their best to achieve the specific goal: make a cooperation with the customer as effective as possible.
 Still, to increase online store conversion, successfully attract website visitors and keep their attention, make sure you can give positive answers to a few main questions:

 - Do the page headlines attract attention?
 Is the content interesting and action-provoking?